TyberiusPrime/mbf-fastq-processor/README.md

 ```

 ### TrimQualityStart
-Trimmomatic: LEADING: Cut bases off the start of a read, if below a threshold quality
+Cut bases off the start of a read, if below a threshold quality.

+Trimmomatic: LEADING

 ```
 Arguments: